Skip to main content

 );

-Note that powerup slot values are stored as RichTextInterface values, rather than as strings or some other data format.
+Note that powerup property values are stored as RichTextInterface values, rather than as strings or some other data format.

-Since users can interact with your custom registered powerups like normal core powerups, they can also add slots manually by adding children to the tagged Rem and using the slot Omnibar command.
+Since users can interact with your custom registered powerups like normal core powerups, they can also add properties manually by adding children to the tagged Rem and using the property Omnibar command.

-To get the value of a slot from a Rem tagged with a powerup, call the .getPowerupProperty() method:
+To get the value of a property from a Rem tagged with a powerup, call the .getPowerupProperty() method:

 const value = await anotherRem.getPowerupProperty(